Mana Neyestani

 Mana Neyestani (مانا نیستانی; born 29 May 1973) is an Iranian cartoonist, illustrator, and comic book creator whose work appears internationally in economic, intellectual, political, and cultural magazines.
-Mana is particularly known for his work for reformist papers in Iran and Persian language websites Radio Zamaneh, Tavaana: E-Learning Institute for Iranian Civil Society, and IranWire.
+Mana is particularly known for his work for reformist papers in Iran and Persian language websites Deutsche Welle, Radio Zamaneh, Tavaana: E-Learning Institute for Iranian Civil Society, and IranWire.
 He is also well-known because of his cartoons about Iranian presidential election, 2009.
 He is the 2010 recipient of the Cartoonists Rights Network International Award for Courage in Editorial Cartooning.
 Mana lives in France.

 Early life

 Mana was born in Tehran to an Iranian Azeri family.
 His father Manouchehr Neyestani (1936–1981) was a well-known Iranian poet from Kerman and his mother Azardokht Keshavarzi (1936–2021) was a high school teacher from Tehran.
 Touka Neyestani, a fellow cartoonist as well, is Mana's older brother.
 Mana has a master's degree in Architecture from the University of Tehran.